When the weather gets hot and sticky, Dion Hibdon checks the bass’ summertime menu to determine which lures to throw.

-The former Bassmaster Classic and Forrest Wood Cup winner favors a topwater popper in open water when he sees bass on his graph suspended within 10 feet of the surface.
-He considers cloudy skies with a little chop on the surface as ideal conditions for throwing the topwater popper.
+The former Bassmaster Classic and Forrest Wood Cup winner favors a topwater popper in open water when he sees bass suspended within 10 feet of the surface on his graph.
+He considers cloudy skies with a little chop on the surface ideal conditions for throwing the topwater popper.

-“The bass are so shad oriented that they will suspend up high in the water column,” Hibdon says.
-“When you see those fish on the graph within 10 feet or less of the surface, those fish are probably committed more to the surface than they are the bottom.
+“The bass are, so shad oriented that they will suspend up high in the water column,” Hibdon says.
+“When you see those fish on the graph within 10 feet or less of the surface, they are probably committed more to the surface than the bottom.
 So you can draw them to the top with a big topwater.”
-He believes those bass want an easy meal and a large topwater plug floundering on the surface imitates a dying shad.
+He believes those bass want an easy meal, and a sizeable topwater plug floundering on the surface imitates a dying shad.

-If the weather is calm, Hibdon with throw a Zara Spook and walk it across the surface.
-However most of the time he prefers making a lot of racket on the surface with the topwater popper.
+If the weather is calm, Hibdon throws a Zara Spook and walks it across the surface.
+However, he often prefers making a lot of racket on the surface with the topwater popper.
 “I keep it moving pretty fast,” Hibdon says.
 “I want to draw them up to it.
-You need to make a lot of noise so that’s why I don’t throw a Spook–style bait.”
+You need to make a lot of noise so I don’t throw a Spook–style bait.”

 Hibdon favors this lure because he can work it effectively throughout all levels of the water column.
-“I can throw it out there and let it sink 5 or 6 feet and take off swimming or I can let it go all the way to the bottom,” he says.
+“I can throw it out there and let it sink 5 or 6 feet and take off swimming, or let it go all the way to the bottom,” he says.

 Scanning his depth finder gives Hibdon a clue on how deep to run his swimbait.
 “I try to make my cadence as such to where it covers that column of water,” he says.
-Most of the time Hibdon works the lure in the bottom 10 feet of the water column by winding it for eight or 10 turns of the reel handle and then letting it go back to the bottom.
+Most of the time, Hibdon works the lure in the bottom 10 feet of the water column by winding it for eight or ten turns of the reel handle and then letting it return to the bottom.

-The tournament veteran believes the swimbait falls at the right speed through suspended fish whereas a spoon or jig falls too fast.
-“You really have to work to keep a swimbait down near the bottom,” Hibdon says.
+The tournament veteran believes the swimbait falls at the right speed through suspended fish, whereas a spoon or jig falls too fast.
+“You must work to keep a swimbait down near the bottom,” Hibdon says.

-Gizzard shad is the main forage for bass on the lakes Hibdon frequently fishes so he tries to “match the hatch” with 5- or 6-inch swimbaits.
+Gizzard shad is the primary forage for bass on the lakes Hibdon frequently fishes, so he tries to “match the hatch” with 5- or 6-inch swimbaits.
 He uses a 1/2-ounce swimbait jighead for working the lure slowly through the upper water columns but switches to a 3/4-ounce jighead for bass holding 15 to 18 feet deep.

 When all other lures fail to produce a bite for Hibdon, he can always catch summertime bass on a Texas-rigged plastic worm.

-The Missouri angler favors a 10-inch worm most of the time but he also throws 7- and 8-inch models.
-A ribbon-tail worm is his top choice because it has a good swimming action.
+The Missouri angler favors a 10-inch worm most of the time, but he also throws 7- and 8-inch models.
+A ribbon-tail worm is his top choice because it has good swimming action.

-The depth he fishes and the mood of the fish determines the weight of the worm sinker Hibdon selects.
-“If the fish are pretty aggressive and eating pretty good then I will throw a heavier sinker (1/2 ounce) out there,” he says.
-“If the bite is slow I have thrown a 3/16-ounce sinker in 20 feet of water.”
+The depth he fishes and the fish's mood determines the weight of the worm sinker Hibdon selects.
+“If the fish are aggressive and eating pretty good, then I will throw a heavier sinker (1/2 ounce) out there,” he says.
+“If the bite is slow, I have thrown a 3/16-ounce sinker in 20 feet of water.”

-Hibdon drags the worm along the bottom until it bumps into something such as a piece of wood or a rock.
-“If I bump something I might hop it a little bit and try to entice a fish into eating it,” he says.
+Hibdon drags the worm along the bottom until it bumps into something like a piece of wood or a rock.
+“If I bump something, I might hop it a little bit and try to entice a fish into eating it,” he says.

-Hibdon relies on this lure to imitate crayfish when fishing rocky banks or to imitate bluegill when he is targeting shallow boat docks.
+Hibdon relies on this lure to imitate crayfish when fishing rocky banks or bluegill when he targets shallow boat docks.

-Hibdon lets the jig fall to the bottom and lifts and drops his jig in a similar fashion to his flutter spoon presentation. ”I will pull it up off the bottom until I feel like I got the fish’s attention,” he says.
+Hibdon lets the jig fall to the bottom and lifts and similarly drops his jig to his flutter spoon presentation. ”I will pull it up off the bottom until I feel like I got the fish’s attention,” he says.